• Secure computation

 # Each party only sees the final answers

-Why Stoffel VM?
+What is Stoffel VM?

 A register-based virtual machine built specifically for multi-party computation.
 It executes programs where sensitive data stays secret-shared, and only agreed results leave—no plaintext exposure, no central honeypot.